TALK TO SALES

 Ensure you're spending money on benefits your employees actually use

-Sending out an employee benefits survey is a smart way to make sure your benefits budget is being spent on benefits your employees actually want and use.
+Sending out an employee benefits survey is a smart way to ensure you spend your benefits budget on perks that your employees actually want and use.

-For example, let’s say you're spending a large portion of your benefits budget on an on-site gym membership or wellness benefits for each of your employees.
+For example, let's say you're spending a large portion of your benefits budget on an on-site gym membership.
 If hardly any of your employees are using it because they have their own gym memberships, your survey will tell you that.

 Ensure your employees understand their benefit offerings

-Another advantage of sending out an employee benefits survey is that it can help ensure your employees understand the benefits you're currently offering and how to use them.
+Another advantage of sending out an employee benefits survey is that it can check your employees’ understanding of the benefits you're currently offering and how to use them.

 For example, if you're offering a health reimbursement arrangement (HRA), your employees may need more education on how to get their expenses reimbursed than they would if you were offering a traditional group health insurance plan.